MiroPalmu/coe-website/_pages/events.md

 ## Past seminars

--**"The role of Nuclear Physics in the evolution of Accreting Neutron Star Crusts"** by Dr. Rahul Jain (Lawrence Livermore National Laboratory).
+- **"The role of Nuclear Physics in the evolution of Accreting Neutron Star Crusts"** by Dr. Rahul Jain (Lawrence Livermore National Laboratory).
 Tuesday, February 17, 2026 at 10:15, FYS3 (and Zoom), Department of Physics, University of Jyväskylä

 - **"C++ Destructors and RAII"** by Ville Voutilainen from the Qt Group
   - Friday, December 12 at 15:15-16